 We can do several things to help you pursue your wrongful death action.
 We can review your evidence and investigate the circumstances in your wrongful death case to determine who acted negligently and is therefore liable for your loved one’s death.

 In addition to establishing negligence and calculating your damages, we will:

 - Handle all documents and relevant paperwork in your case

-- Explain your rights to you and keep you up to date on all case developments
+- Explain your rights and keep you up to date on all case developments

-- Meet all your important deadlines, including Louisiana’s statute of limitations deadline
+- Meet all deadlines, including Louisiana’s statute of limitations

 - Communicate and negotiate with insurance companies, legal representatives, and others in your case